 Starved Rock State Park in Oglesby, Illinois

-For people in the greater Chicago area, Starved Rock State Park is one of the best Midwest weekend getaways.
+For those wanting fall colors near Chicago, Starved Rock State Park is one of the best Midwest weekend getaways.
 It’s not too far of a drive, but it feels like a world away.
 Families will enjoy the easy trails, winding through creeks and canyons.
-If there have been heavy rains or snow run off (not in autumn obviously), you can see waterfalls in 14 of the 18 canyons throughout the park.
-There are giant caves as well as several cliffs overlooking the Illinois River, providing beautiful tree top views.

 Fall foliage road trip in Indiana

 A drive through Brown County State Park in Indiana allows for impressive views of trees dotted with reds, yellows, oranges, browns, and even purples.
 The state park, about 40 minutes east of Bloomington, gives visitors an opportunity to see miles of fall foliage from vantage points along several vistas.